 When facing a loss of income or job, it’s natural to wonder how long you can go without paying your mortgage.
 While the specific timeline may vary depending on various factors, such as your lender, loan terms, and local laws, it’s important to know that falling behind on your mortgage payments is a serious matter that should not be taken lightly.

-Here is what to expect after you have fallen behind on your mortgage payments and how long you can go without paying your mortgage before foreclosure.
+Here is what to expect after falling behind on your mortgage payments and how long you can go without paying your mortgage before foreclosure.

-Typically, mortgage lenders give borrowers a grace period of 15 days after the due date to make their payment without incurring a late fee.
-However, once this grace period has passed, your payment is considered late, and you may start facing consequences.
+Typically, mortgage lenders give borrowers a grace period of 15 days after the due date to pay without incurring a late fee.
+However, once this grace period has passed, your payment is considered late, and you may face consequences.

 After around 30 days of missed payments, lenders often report the delinquency to credit bureaus, which can negatively impact your credit score.

-If you continue to miss payments, lenders will typically send notices to remind you of your overdue payments.
+Lenders typically send notices reminding you of your overdue payments if you continue to miss payments.
 These notices increase in urgency and severity as time goes on.
-Between 45 to 60 days, your lender will send you a particular notice detailing your defaulted loan and potential options to avoid foreclosure.
+Between 45 and 60 days, your lender will send you a particular notice detailing your defaulted loan and potential options to avoid foreclosure.
 After 90 days of delinquency, the lender may initiate foreclosure proceedings, which can ultimately lead to the loss of your home.
 Most lenders usually start the foreclosure after 120 days of consecutive missed payments.

-To avoid foreclosure, it’s crucial to take action before falling too far behind on your mortgage payments.
+Taking action before falling too far behind on your mortgage payments is crucial to avoid foreclosure.
 By reaching out to your lender and exploring available options, such as loan modifications, forbearance, or repayment plans, you can increase your chances of finding a solution that works for your situation.

 Related post: How many missed mortgage payments before repossession?